-That’s one of the reasons why many plants adapt well to indoor conditions- the inside temperature suits them perfectly.
-They usually do fine, but in some situations…
+That’s one of the reasons why many plants adapt well to indoor conditions- the inside temperature suits them perfectly and helps them grow well.

-My guide on indoor plant temperature will give the answers to some of the most common questions such as what temperature is too cold for plants, what happens to a plant if the temperature is too low, how cold is too cold for house plants and many more.
+My guide on indoor plant temperatures will give the answers to some of the most common questions such as what temperature is too cold for plants, what happens to a plant if the temperature is too low, how cold is too cold for house plants and many more.

 Best Temperature for Plant Growth

 The vast majority of plants grow perfectly fine in an average indoor temperature, which ranges from 60 – 75°F (between 15 – 24°C).
 That makes them an excellent choice for various types of homes and offices (with or without many windows).

 Of course, some species need more, some less than that, and that’s where you step in, adjusting those degrees (and possibly humidity) to make your plant feel comfortable.

 It’s not uncommon during the winter months to turn up the heat, and if your plant resides in a small room where the temp. can built up above 75°F (24°C), then it will find this environment intolerable.
 The plant will be able to deal with these temperatures outdoors due to humidity and breezes, but indoor environments don’t emulate these conditions.